csmsoftware/Programming-for-data-analysis-tutorial-Matlab-R-Python/programming-fundamentals.md

 An objects functions are known as 'methods' and the variables are known as 'properties'.

 ## Control characters
-Different languages use different 'control characters' for defining logical blocks executable code, for example separating out conditionals, operators, and function definitions.
+Different languages use different 'control characters' for defining logical blocks of executable code, for example separating out conditionals, operators, and function definitions.
 In Matlab and R, some control characters used are the `{}()[]`.
 In Python, indentation and `:` is used to specify logical blocks.